Troubleshooting & FAQ¶

 Q: Which Luckfox Lyra version should I buy?

 A: The 128MB version without SPI NAND is recommended for simplicity.
 The SPI NAND versions work but require an extra NAND erasing step.
+The SPI NAND could be useful in the future, however.

 Q: What size SD card do I need?